 - Stores encoded binary parts and initiator script in the registry under HKLM\SOFTWARE\Microsoft\PowerShell.

 - Creates one randomly generated scheduled task, one static task, set to trigger at a future date.

-- When scheduled task conditions are satisfied, loads initiator PowerShell script from registry.
+- When scheduled task conditions are satisfied, loads initiator PowerShell script from the registry.

-- Initiator script decodes and concatenates the xmrig.exe binary parts from registry.
+- Initiator script decodes and concatenates the xmrig.exe binary parts from the registry.